christophe77/happn-bot/readme.md

         criteriaGender: 'female',
         criteriaMinPictures: 3,
         criteriaTraits: [
-            { name: 'Smoking', value: 'Not a fan, but whatever' }, { name: 'Kids', value: 'I love the ones I have' }, { name: 'Partying', value: 'I’m in bed by midnight' }, ],
+            {
+                name: 'Exercise',
+                values: ['Occasional exercise', 'Enough cardio to keep up'], },
+            {
+                name: 'Smoking',
+                values: ['Well, I smoke', 'Not a fan, but whatever'], },
+            {
+                name: 'Kids',
+                values: ['I love the ones I have', 'Thanks, but no thanks'], },
+            {
+                name: 'Partying',
+                values: ['I’m in bed by midnight', 'I party in moderation'], },
+        ],
     };
     // Save pictures of people you like